larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/sheet11.md

 ### Related to Chapter 18
 1. Describe the three types of traditional hypervisors.
-2. Instead of a VMM running several operating systems, a computer may have several operating systems installed on different partitions of the hard drive and the user can choose the operating system in the bootloader.
-Name two situations for each of the alternatives where they are better suited.
+2. Dual-/Multi-booting refers to the mechanism that a computer has several operating systems installed on different partitions of the hard drive and the user can choose the operating system in the bootloader.
+Name situations where dual-booting or VMMs are better suited.
 2. Describe four virtualization-like execution environments, and explain how they differ from "true" virtualization.
 3. Why are VMMs unable to implement trap-and-emulate-based virtualization on some CPUs?
 Lacking the ability to trap and emulate, what method can a VMM use to implement virtualization?
 4. What hardware assistance for virtualization can be provided by modern CPUs?